mbreaux2023/ALootGenerator/WrittenResponse.md

 int combos = GetValidInt("How many loot combinations would you like out of 3?");
 ```

-### 3c iii. *
+### 3c iii.

-Describes in general what the identified procedure does and how it contributes to the overall functionality of the program. *
+Describes in general what the identified procedure does and how it contributes to the overall functionality of the program.

-   /// <summary>
-            /// given a method prompt to show the user, this method reads user input and checks if the input is an integer and if it falls between one and three.
-If it is than the method returns the user's choice
+            Given a message prompt to show the user, this method reads user input and checks if the input is an integer and if it falls between one and three.
+If it is then the method returns the user's choice.
-            /// If the user does not input an integer then the program recognizes an error and prompts the user to try again.
-            /// If the user inputs an integer but it does not fall between 1 and 3 then the program recognizes an error and prompts the user to try again.
-            /// </summary>
-            /// <param name="prompt"></param>
-            /// This method prompts the user to select a number between one and three and then returns the users choice

 ### 3c iv.

 Explains in detailed steps how the algorithm implemented in the identified procedure works.
 Your explanation must be detailed enough for someone else to recreate it.